 - quality and value for money

-- operating as ‘social entrepreneurs’, bringing together individuals and agencies in the area – and across the public, private, voluntary and community sectors – to tackle social, economic and environmental challenges
+- operating as ‘social entrepreneurs’ and networkers, bringing together individuals and agencies in the area – and across the public, private, voluntary and community sectors – to tackle social, economic and environmental challenges

 - carrying out specific regulatory duties and ensuring sufficient scrutiny of council plans, policies, and decisions and spending plans